metabin/metabin/README.md

 Because of this you can easily end up in a situation, when torrent you interested in has no online seeds, but same files are available under several different torrents with large swarms.
 And you have to manually crawl different web-ctalogs untill you meet some of this active torrents.

-#### proposal
+#### Proposal

 - File sharing ecosystem must move towards IPFS.
-It has different architecture with no *torrent-limited scale* problem.
+It has different architecture with a single content-addresded sharing space.
+Moreover it gives an ability to easilly describe complex relations between files and their metadata within a single graph.

 ---